 - Speaker (75dB SPL @10cm)

-As for features, there's too many to list here!
+As for features, there are too many to list here!
 But we've highlighted some of the most interesting for you below.

 - All-day body-response tracking